Golf Tutorials

 How to Safely Remove Lead Tape from a Golf Club: A Step-by-Step Guide

 Alright, you understand the implications.
 Now for the easy part.
-To get that old lead tape clean off without harming your club’s finish, all you need are a a few of common items and a little bit patience.
+To get that old lead tape off without harming your club’s finish, all you need are a few common items and a little bit of patience.

 What You’ll Need: